ongyx/sandboxrepo/README.md

 Users can submit a pull request with the command in this form:

-For OpenTerm, gzip the whole .prideland command file and submit a pull request, with a appropiate description in the \nmetadata.plist file.
+For OpenTerm, gzip the whole .prideland command folder and submit a pull request, with a appropiate description in the metadata.plist file.

-For Libterm, just zip the .py command by *itself* and submit a pull request.(Make sure its not nested in another folder!)
+For Libterm, just zip the .py command by *itself* and submit a pull request.
+(Make sure its not nested in another folder!)

 # New repositories!!!
 The whole point of sandman was to enable external repository support for pulling software.